Eryadu/Java_feb_2025/src/mar22Exceptions/readme.md

    |
 Exception
     |
-check PPT
+RunTimeException
+   |
+ArithmeticException

 ## if it found any exception, it stops there, don't move to next statement until it fixed

-Error - we can't handle (downtime) i.e. memory error, power error (Any situation we can't recover gracefully) Set heap size ??
+## Error - we can't handle (downtime) i.e. memory error, power error (Any situation we can't recover gracefully)

-## In-term of garbage collector Enhancement in java 8 or java 11?

 ## Point to note
 -- Finally block